rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _side_note_start
 Maintaining messy code can be stressful.
 Fortunately, projects like these become "infamous" very fast and you get moral support from other team members.
 That really helps.
 Be a source of such support for your teammates as well.
 Few words of encouragement and acknowledgment of the hardship go a long way.
-Also, the information will slowly percolate up and the management may become more receptive to accept the cost of a big refactor or even a complete re-write.
+Also, the information will slowly percolate up and the management may become more receptive to accept the cost of a big refactor or even a complete rewrite.
 This is what happened in my Java Struts example.
 _side_note_end

 Returning to the JS application rewrite.
 The new version is still close to JS (it uses TypeScript and vanilla React) but tries to enforce these 3 principles: [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear, explicit](2022-03-13-ts-types-part6.html#about-clarity) types that also [work as documentation](2021-12-24-ts-types-part2.html#types-as-documentation), and _async/await_ abstraction to avoid callback hell.